cghayes99/Get-My-App-To-Heroku/README.md

 ![](02-to-heroku.png)

-Heroku will find your repo and then click on "Connect"
+Heroku finds your repo, click on "Connect" to finish.

 ### Deploy

-Now you ready to deploy your application.
+You are ready to deploy your application.
 This will take a minute or two and you can watch Heroku working.

+![](03-to-heroku.png)

-You can even setup automatic deployment if you with so when you make changes and push them to GitHub, Heroku  will automatically deploy your app.
+You can even setup automatic deployments.
+When you make code changes and push them to GitHub, Heroku will automatically deploy your app for you.
 Get comfortable with manual deploys first before trying automatic ones.

-![](03-to-heroku.png)

 ### View